CenterForSpatialResearch/mapping_for_the_urban_humanities/Tutorial5_toolsforthought.md

 - Select the features from the institutions (`Russian`), where they intersect  by comparing them to  the `buffer` layer generated in the previous step.
 ![selectlocation]
 ![selectlocation2]
 The institutions that are within 1 km of the D line should be highlighted on your map.
 You can right-click on the layer and `save selection as` to make them their own layer.
 You did it!
-Spurious arguments in analytical maps aren't hard to make: now it's time to apply these tools to your own research and teaching agendas!
+Spurious arguments in analytical maps aren't hard to make: now it's time to apply these tools to your own research and teaching agendas.

 [endof4]: Images/2019/Tutorial5_endof4.png